Anik-Sarkar-01/library-management/readme.md

 # 📚 Library Management System

-A simple Library Management System built with **TypeScript**, **Express**, **MongoDB**, and **Zod**.
-This API allows users to manage books, borrow them, and track availability and borrowing statistics.
+A Library Management System developed with **TypeScript**, **Express**, **MongoDB** (via Mongoose).This API allows users to manage books, borrow books, and monitor availability and borrowing statistics.

 ---

 ## 🚀 Features

-- 📘 Add, update, delete, and fetch books
+- Add, get, update and delete books.
-- 🔎 Filter and sort books by genre, date, etc.
+- Filter and sort books by genre and date.
-- 📚 Borrow books with quantity and due date
+- Borrow books with quantity and due date.
-- ⚠️ Prevent borrowing if stock is insufficient
+- Prevent borrowing if stock is insufficient.
-- ✅ Automatically marks books unavailable when stock reaches zero
+- Automatically marks books unavailable when stock reaches zero.
-- 📊 Aggregated summary of borrowed books with total quantity
+- Get summary of borrowed books with total quantity.
-- 🔐 Input validation using Zod
+- Input validation using Zod and validator package.
-- ⚙️ Modular structure with Mongoose + TypeScript
+- MVC architectural pattern.

 ---